Permalinks

 :name

-The document's base filename, with every sequence of spaces and non-alphanumeric characters replaced by a hyphen.
+The document's base filename but slugified: downcased and every sequence of non-alphanumeric character (including spaces) replaced by a hyphen.

 :title